 WordPress is commendable for its user intuitive interface and appearance.
-Being one of the more popular content management systems, we have observed some trending issues that relate to either site speed or security.
+Being one of the most popular content management systems, we've observed some trending issues that relate to either site speed or security.

-Managing your site effectively can prevent you from having to experience these common functionality and security issues.
+Managing your site effectively can prevent you from experiencing these common functionality and security issues.
 This article will outline a few basic improvements that work well as preventative measures.

 First and foremost, the security of your site is important, the last thing you want to spend time on is restoring your site to a non compromised version after having been hacked.
 Yes, hacked, perhaps you haven’t experienced this yet but this is a very common issue for WordPress users and there are a couple basic prevention methods you should apply.

-2. Change the default admin username and choose a strong password.
-Use a password manager such as LastPass so you don’t need to remember all your passwords.
+- Use a strong password.
+You can use a password manager such as LastPass so you don’t need to remember all your passwords.

-Remind yourself that with WordPress ‘less is more’.
-Having handfuls of plugins running is not going to improve your site, it is more likely to going cause conflicts and reduce your site speed.
+- Keep WordPress core and plugins up to date.
+Keep in mind, with WordPress less is more.
+Having handfuls of plugins running is not going to improve your site, it is going to damaged the performance of your website.

 At first this may appear like a lot of work, but once you’re on top of your content it’s fairly simple to keep your site healthy.
 A little bit of maintenance here and there will save you time in the long run.